matwilso/matwilso.github.io/_drafts/sim2real.md

 The simulator could be a much more general and useful tool than it currently is.

 The simulator should become a central focus of research.
-We should push on that.
-We should push on that and I believe we can make the simulator into an incredible tool.
+We should push on it.
+We should push on it and I believe we can make the simulator into an incredible tool.
 Not just bring it up to snuff, but actually blow past that, and make it a central tool to the success of sim2real robot learning.

 With the advances in deep learning, robotics, computer vision, and graphics, the time is ripe for starting development on such a system.
-A simulator written in [Software 2.0][s2.0].
+A simulator written in [Software 2.0][s2.0], a **learned simulator**.
-A **learned simulator**.

 <!--
 A simulator that can accurately model the real world and adapt to different situations.